-Management/Nominated Supervisor/Responsible Person will ensure:
+The Approved Provider/Management/Nominated Supervisor/Responsible Person will ensure:

-- Service policies and procedures are adhered to at all times. - Parents or guardians are notified as soon as practicable and no later than 24 hours of the illness, accident, or trauma occurring. - An Incident, Injury, Trauma and Illness Record is completed accurately and in a timely manner as soon after the event as possible (within 24 hours). - Parents are advised to keep the child home until they are feeling well, and they have not had any symptoms for at least 24-48 hours (depending upon the illness and exclusion periods). - First aid qualified educators are present at all times on the roster and in the Service. - First aid kits are suitably equipped and checked on a quarterly basis (see First Aid Kit Record). - First aid kits are easily accessible when children are present at the Service and during excursions. - First aid, emergency anaphylaxis management training, and asthma management training is current and updated as required. - Adults or children who are ill are excluded for the appropriate period. - Children are excluded from the Service if staff feel the child is too unwell to attend or is a risk to other children. - Educators or staff who have diarrhoea or an infectious disease do not prepare food for others. - Cold food is kept cold (below 5 °C) and hot food, hot (above 60°C) to discourage the growth of bacteria. - If the incident, situation or event presents imminent or severe risk to the health, safety and wellbeing of any person present at the Service, or if an ambulance was called in response to the emergency (not as a precaution) the regulatory authority will be notified within 24 hours of the incident. - Parents are notified of any infectious diseases circulating the Service within 24 hours of detection. - Staff and children always practice appropriate hand hygiene and cough and sneezing etiquette. - Appropriate cleaning practices are followed. - Toys and equipment are cleaned and disinfected on a regular basis which is recorded in the toy cleaning register or immediately if a child who is unwell has mouthed or used these toys or resources. - Additional cleaning will be implemented during any outbreak of an infectious illness or virus.
+- Service policies and procedures are adhered to at all times. - Each child's enrolment records include authorisations by a parent or person named in the record for the approved provider, nominated supervisor or educator to seek medical treatment for the child from a registered medical practitioner, hospital or ambulance service and if required, transportation by an ambulance service - Parents or guardians are notified as soon as practicable and no later than 24 hours of the illness, accident, or trauma occurring. - An Incident, Injury, Trauma and Illness Record is completed accurately and in a timely manner as soon after the event as possible (within 24 hours). - Parents are advised to keep the child home until they are feeling well, and they have not had any symptoms for at least 24-48 hours (depending upon the illness and exclusion periods). - First aid qualified educators are present at all times on the roster and in the Service. - First aid kits are suitably equipped and checked on a quarterly basis (see First Aid Kit Record). - First aid kits are easily accessible when children are present at the Service and during excursions.

-• All illnesses are documented in the Service Incident Illness Accident and Trauma Record.
+- First aid, emergency anaphylaxis management training, and asthma management training is current and updated as required. - Adults or children who are ill are excluded for the appropriate period. - Children are excluded from the Service if staff feel the child is too unwell to attend or is a risk to other children. - Educators or staff who have diarrhoea or an infectious disease do not prepare food for others. - Cold food is kept cold (below 5 °C) and hot food, hot (above 60°C) to discourage the growth of bacteria. - If the incident, situation or event presents imminent or severe risk to the health, safety and wellbeing of any person present at the Service, or if an ambulance was called in response to the emergency (not as a precaution) the regulatory authority will be notified within 24 hours of the incident. - Parents are notified of any infectious diseases circulating the Service within 24 hours of detection. - Staff and children always practise appropriate hand hygiene and cough and sneezing etiquette. - Appropriate cleaning practices are followed. - Toys and equipment are cleaned and disinfected on a regular basis which is recorded in the toy cleaning register or immediately if a child who is unwell has mouthed or used these toys or resources. - Additional cleaning will be implemented during any outbreak of an infectious illness or virus. - All illnesses are documented in the Service Incident Illness Accident and Trauma Pecord - Information regarding the health and wellbeing of a child or staff member is not shared with others unless consent has been provided, in writing, or provided the disclosure is required or authorised by law under relevant state/territory legislation (including Child Information Sharing Scheme [CISS] or the Family Violence Information Sharing Scheme [FVISS] for Victorian services).